webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Dirty-Fighter.md

 - Ability/Cost/2
 - Ability/Tier/High
 - Ability/Pool/Speed
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Dirty Fighter
+>2  Speed

 You distract, blind, annoy, hamper, or otherwise interfere with a foe, hindering their attacks and defenses for one minute.
 Action.